-Are you and your spouse are looking to end your marriage?
-You may have heard about marriage annulment but you don’t know anything about the process and if your marriage is eligible?
-The annulment isn’t a quick and easy way to end a bad marriage.
-Only a few conditions exist to grant the request and the process is very long and can be as difficult as the divorce process.
+Are you and your spouse looking to end your marriage?
+You may have heard about marriage annulment, but do you know anything about the process and if your marriage is eligible?
+Annulments aren’t interchangeable with divorce, or a quick and easy way to end a bad marriage.
+Very few conditions exist that grant an annulment request.
+We’ll go over these conditions and the long process, which can often be just as difficult as the divorce process.

 Annulment in a Nutshell…

-Requesting an annulment of your marriage means that you legally want, you and your spouse to have never been married.
-After the legal procedure, the court will establish that a marital status has never existed between you both.
-The marriage will be invalidated retroactively to the date of the inception of the marriage which differ from a divorce.
+Requesting an annulment of your marriage means that you legally want you and your spouse to have never been married.
+After the legal procedure, the court will establish that marital status has never existed between you both.
+The marriage will be invalidated retroactively to the date of the inception of the marriage which differs from a divorce.

 Today, all states recognize the annulment of a marriage.
-Each of them has their own conditions to grant an annulment.
-The family law in North Carolina allows annulment for some very specific circumstances and it depends mostly on the type of marriage spouses are unified.
+Each of them has its own conditions to grant an annulment.
+The family law in North Carolina allows annulment for some very specific circumstances and it depends mostly on the type of marriage spouses are unified by.
 Only Void Marriages and Voidable Marriages are allowed for annulment:

 A Void Marriage is a marriage that is considered invalid as of its inception.
 In North Carolina, only one type of union meets this criterion: A Bigamous Marriage.

-Bigamous marriage is when either you and your spouse are already married to someone else and you enter into a new marriage without ending legally your first one.
-However, North Carolina recognize some limits of this condition: a marriage may not be annulled after the birth of a child or the death of either spouse.
+A bigamous marriage is when either you and your spouse are already married to someone else and you enter into a new marriage without ending your first one legally.
+However, North Carolina recognizes some limits of this condition: a marriage may not be annulled after the birth of a child or the death of either spouse.

 - Marriage between family members who are double cousins or with a lineage closer than first cousins.